Maureen Fiedler

 Maureen Fiedler, SL is an American progressive activist, radio host, and a member of the Sisters of Loretto.
 She has a long history working with interfaith coalitions on a variety of issues including: social justice, peace, anti-racism work, gender equality, human rights and female ordination in the Catholic Church.
 She holds a doctorate in Government from Georgetown University.
 She is the executive producer and host of the radio show Interfaith Voices, which she originated.

 Political work

 Fiedler finished a doctoral dissertation in 1976 titled "Sex and Political Participation in the United States: A Comparative Analysis of Masses and Elites" which was published by Georgetown University in 1977.

 In the 1980s, Fiedler was active in movements for peace in Central America, especially in Nicaragua and El Salvador.
 In the 1990s, she was active in movements to reform the Catholic Church, both in the United States and internationally.

+Support for the Equal Rights Amendment

+Fiedler is a long time supporter of the Equal Rights Amendment.
+In 1982, Fiedler participated in the Women Hunger for Justice event in support of the ERA alongside seven other women including Sonia Johnson and Zoe Nicholson.

 A Catholic Statement on Pluralism and Abortion

 In 1984 Fiedler was one of 97 theologians and religious persons who signed A Catholic Statement on Pluralism and Abortion, calling for religious pluralism and discussion within the Church regarding its position on abortion.
 The Vatican later reported that she had disavowed the statement, but she responded, "I have never retracted or recanted one syllable...
 I continue to stand behind every word of it without the slightest reservation."